jeffgortmaker/pyblp/docs/references.rst

 References
 ==========

 This page contains a full list of references cited in the documentation, including the original work of :ref:`references:Berry, Levinsohn, and Pakes (1995)`.
-If you use pyblp in your research, we ask that you also cite the below :ref:`references:Conlon and Gortmaker (2019)`, which describes the advances implemented in the package.
+If you use PyBLP in your research, we ask that you also cite the below :ref:`references:Conlon and Gortmaker (2019)`, which describes the advances implemented in the package.

 Conlon and Gortmaker (2019)
 ---------------------------

-Conlon, Christopher T., and Jeff Gortmaker (2019). `Best practices for differentiated products demand estimation with pyblp <https://jeffgortmaker.com/files/pyblp.pdf>`_.
+Conlon, Christopher T., and Jeff Gortmaker (2019). `Best practices for differentiated products demand estimation with PyBLP <https://jeffgortmaker.com/files/pyblp.pdf>`_.
 Working paper.

 Other References